Almagboul/Projects/README.md

  Different models were tested on the data to find out which one is the best.
 #### Implication
  The best model can be used to predict the sentiments of new tweets that are generated.
+ #### Feel free to explore the repository to gain detailed insights.